UlyssesZh/UlyssesZh.github.io/_posts/2020-05-14-world-view.md

 \end{equation\*}
 (why?).

-For a closed system, its Euler--Lagrange equation should remain unchanged after a Galilean transformation
+According to Principle 2, for a closed system, its Euler--Lagrange equation should remain unchanged after a Galilean transformation
 (in a specific coordinate system, which in most cases is the Cartesian coordinate system utilized by